zanderbier/papercut/README.md

 This is a project of a paper cut machine with Arduino board [1].

-The software will be a modified version of GRBL [2] and the hardware an implementation of the CoreXY mechanics [3].
+The software will be a modified version of GRBL [2] and the hardware an implementation of the CoreXY mechanics [3] based on a version of Graber i3 [4].

 This is a work in progress project!